actor-framework/actor-framework/manual/core/Actors.rst

 Catch-all Receive Statements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Blocking actors can use inline catch-all callbacks instead of setting a default
+Blocking actors can use catch-all callbacks in the same way event-based actors
-handler (see :ref:`default-handler`).
-A catch-all case must be the last callback
+can.
+A catch-all case simply matches on ``caf::message`` and always should be
+the last callback in the list (because it will render any callback after it
-before the optional timeout, as shown in the example below.
+unreachable), as shown in the example below.

 .. code-block:: C++